Progress report for GNE24-338

 This study's outreach program will improve farmers' performance in mushroom production by utilizing robotic solutions.
 This system brings many economic benefits for mushroom growers because they can tackle the problem of labor shortages, especially skilled workers.
 Also, it is advantageous for the workers because of the less intensive work and the more health benefits.
 As a result, this industry will gain advantages from sustainable production with high quality and efficiency.

-Plan #2: Assess growers’ knowledge about the robotic harvesting system.
+Plan #2: Assess growers’ knowledge of the robotic harvesting systems

 Plan #3: Demonstration, workshop, and post-research adoption survey.

-The field demonstration will address the following four issues: (i) System design: What components are needed to evaluate and facilitate the robotic harvesting system, adjust the robot's location, and replace components with the existing equipment? (ii) Ease of use: How can the system be maintained, and how can components be replaced as necessary? (iii) Management of in-field operations: How does the system adapt to terrain and various mushroom clusters?
+During these presentations, the following key issues related to the adoption of robotic mushroom harvesting systems were partially addressed: (i) System design: What components are needed to evaluate and facilitate the robotic harvesting system, adjust the robot's location, and replace components with the existing equipment? (ii) Ease of use: How can the system be maintained, and how can components be replaced as necessary? (iii) Management of in-field operations: How does the system adapt to terrain and various mushroom clusters?
 (4) Operator requirements: What knowledge is required to operate the system effectively?